-The Introduction to Cybersecurity is designed for students who are considering IT as career with specialization in cybersecurity.
-The curriculum will explore ways to be safe online, learn the different types of malware and attacks, measures used by organizations to mitigate the attacks, and research their career opportunities.
+The Introduction to Cybersecurity is designed for students who are considering IT as a career with a specialization in cybersecurity.
+The curriculum will explore ways to be safe online, learn the different types of malware and attacks, measures used by organizations to mitigate the attacks and research their career opportunities.
 The curriculum is appropriate for students at many education levels and types of institutions, including high schools, secondary schools, universities, colleges, career and technical schools, and community centers.

 Introduction to Cybersecurity consists of five chapters:

 - Protecting Your Data and Privacy